spillz-dxb/Small-Site-IoT-Data-Analytics/README.md

 Type of house (Bungalow, Duplex, Ranch).
 Type of pet (Dog, Cat, Rodent, Fish, Bird).
 Genotype ( AA, Aa, or aa).

+## Ordinal variable
+## List any categorical variable that is ordinal.